IuliiaZaitova/code_slingers/README.md

 This project is an attempt to generate WHY-jokes following the formula ```Why did X Y? -Z!"``` (e.g. _Why did the chicken cross the road?
 To get to the other side!_) based on an image.
 Hence, it encompasses three main tasks:

-    1. Image captioning module
+    1. Image captioning
-    2. Getting relevant entities for joke generation / Question generation module
+    2. Question generation / Getting relevant entities for joke generation
-    3. Joke generation module
+    3. Joke generation

 ## Installation